 Azure subscribers may manage their cloud environments from multiple devices, including management workstations, developer PCs, and even privileged end-user devices that have task-specific permissions.
 In some cases, administrative functions are performed through web-based consoles such as the Azure portal.
-In other cases, there may be direct connections to Azure from on-premises systems over Virtual Private Networks (VPNs), Terminal Services, client application protocols, or (programmatically) the Azure Service Management API (SMAPI).
+In other cases, there may be direct connections to Azure from on-premises systems over Virtual Private Networks (VPNs), Terminal Services, client application protocols, or (programmatically) the Azure classic deployment model.
 Additionally, client endpoints can be either domain joined or isolated and unmanaged, such as tablets or smartphones.

 Although multiple access and management capabilities provide a rich set of options, this variability can add significant risk to a cloud deployment.
 It can be difficult to manage, track, and audit administrative actions.
 This variability may also introduce security threats through unregulated access to client endpoints that are used for managing cloud services.
 Using general or personal workstations for developing and managing infrastructure opens unpredictable threat vectors such as web browsing (for example, watering hole attacks) or email (for example, social engineering and phishing).

-The potential for attacks increases in this type of environment because it is challenging to construct security policies and mechanisms to appropriately manage access to Azure interfaces (such as SMAPI) from widely varied endpoints.
+The potential for attacks increases in this type of environment because it's challenging to construct security policies and mechanisms to appropriately manage access to Azure interfaces (such as SMAPI) from widely varied endpoints.

 Remote management threats

 Attackers often attempt to gain privileged access by compromising account credentials (for example, through password brute forcing, phishing, and credential harvesting), or by tricking users into running harmful code (for example, from harmful websites with drive-by downloads or from harmful email attachments).
 In a remotely managed cloud environment, account breaches can lead to an increased risk due to anywhere, anytime access.